seema-kri/EVision-Analytics-EV-Market-Intelligence/README.md

 ---

-## 🏢 Business Problem
+## 🏢 Business Context

-EV policy makers, investors, and automotive analysts are making billion-dollar decisions — fleet investments, infrastructure rollouts, incentive programs — without a clear picture of who is actually buying EVs, where, and what the real adoption curve looks like.
+EV policy makers, fleet investors, and automotive analysts are making billion-dollar decisions — infrastructure rollouts, incentive programs — without a clear picture of who is actually buying EVs, where, and what the real adoption curve looks like.

-**The questions that needed answering:**
+**Five critical questions this project answers:**
 - Which manufacturers dominate — and is competition even possible?
 - Has mass EV adoption actually started, or is it still niche?
 - Is the market moving toward full BEV or staying on PHEV as a crutch?